 e) Age limits are applicable as at the closing date for entries.

-For all entries (except set pieces and in those classes where the Festival states clearly that the music is available), one additional copy must be brought on the day of competition for the use of the Adjudicator.
+3) Entries a) Copies of Music - IN CONJUNCTION WITH REGULATION 4 i.
+For all entries, one additional copy must be brought on the day of competition for the use of the Adjudicator.

 b) Time limits must be strictly observed and the timing of own choice pieces must be stated accurately on the entry form. c) Own Choice. i.
 The title of Own Choice pieces MUST be stated on the Entry Form.
 Failure to do so will result in the Entry being rejected.

 ii.
 No change of own choice pieces will be permitted, in accordance with the Performing Rights Society Regulations. iii.
 Set and Own Choice pieces are not to be repeated in different classes.

 iv.
 Where the text of any performance includes swear words, other expletives and/or blasphemy this must be indicated on the Entry Form and a copy of the FULL TEXT of the performance submitted.
 The Executive Committee reserves the right to reject any material that it feels to be unsuitable.
 This rule is made in case the relevant performance is scheduled at a time when young people may be present in the audience.
 NB - Where this rule is not adhered to the performance may be stopped and the performer disqualified. d) All postal entries, on completed entry forms and accompanied by the correct entry fee, must be sent to the appropriate Entries Secretary.
 Please ensure you use a separate entry form per discipline.

 DRAMA: Mrs D Weaver

 4 Wharncliffe Close Upper Haugh Rotherham